-Note: This table lists only precautionary statements that are assigned due to the pyrophoricity of the gas.
-For the other precautionary statements that are assigned based on the flammability, see the respective tables for flammable gases.
+Note: This table lists only precautionary statements that are assigned due to the flammability and the pyrophoricity of the gas.
+For the other precautionary statements that are assigned based on chemical instability, see the respective table for Chemically Unstable Gases A and B..